AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##PercentEnvelopes
 ### Description
-The Percent Envelopes indicator draws an upper band and a lower band around a predetermined value with a distance of a given percentual value.
-The entry value can be a data series of your choosing (highs, lows, the closing price, another indicator etc.).
+The Percent Envelopes indicator draws an upper and a lower band around a predefined value with a distance of a specified percentage value.
+The trader can specify which data series the entry value should be (highs, lows, closing price, another indicator etc.).

-It is permitted to use an SMA as the entry value.
-The upper and the lower bands will then be displayed with a distance of 1.5%.
+It is possible to use an SMA as the entry value.
+In this case, the upper and lower bands will be displayed with a distance of 1.5%.

 ### Interpretation
 Similarly to the Bollinger Bands, the Percent Envelope indicator can be used to make buy or sell decisions and to determine whether the price is under- or overvalued.